The Stigma Of Addiction

 Many people voluntarily start using drugs or alcohol; once they’re addicted, that choice is taken away from them and they’re no longer in control.

 In all my years as a physician, I have never, ever met an addicted person who wanted to be an addict.

-They may want to quit and may even have tried, but an addict’s brain is rewired, causing them to think and behave differently.
+They may want to quit and may even have tried, but an addict’s brain is rewired; this rewiring causes them to think and behave differently.

 This change in brain structure and function can affect a person even after they stop using the substance, but some changes may be reversible with abstinence and treatment.

 Addicts do not have a choice in their addiction, but they always have the choice to get help.

 Beating addiction can be difficult, but it’s even harder when you do it on your own — especially if you have to detox.
 By getting treatment, you’ll have access to the knowledge and help of professionals who will give you your safest chance at recovery.
 You’ll also gain the support of a community who can help you through any struggles during your recovery, like dealing with triggers and relapse.